 Students interested in either a design or studio practice in digital media with a solid technical foundation should consider the Specialization.
 Students in the specialization program take all their courses within the Faculty of Fine Arts.

 Students interested in combining a design or studio practice in digital media with a deep foundation in computer science should consider the Major.
 Students in the major will also take half of their courses in computer science.
-The major must be taken with the Computer Applications Option program offered by the Faculty of Engineering and Computer Science.
+The major must be taken with the Computer Applications Option program offered by the Gina Cody School of Engineering and Computer Science.

 Students in the Minor program will explore the use of computers as a new medium for creative expression.
 Using digital media, the program provides students with a rich foundation for innovative work that crosses the areas of design, art and technology.